Reading:

 • They test their messaging to make the most of a strong keyword

 We also see in historical data that a domain’s best ad copy tends to spring up across its top keywords.
-The domain spreads it most dominant message in a way that we can’t ignore.
-You can see what’s working best for them and adapt similar messaging in your own marketing.
+The domain spreads its most dominant message in a way that we can’t ignore.
+You can see what’s working best for your business.

 In SpyFu’s Ad History tool, you can track where the same ad copy pops up on different keywords.